7.1. Configuring SSL when Deploying with Kubernetes

 ...

-For a self signed certificate setup, provide both certificates as base64 encoded values and disable the hostname validation for https protocol. hostname-validation can be left on for certificates signed by trusted authority.
+For a self-signed certificate setup, provide both certificates as base64-encoded values and disable the hostname validation for the HTTPS protocol. hostname-validation can be left on for certificates signed by a trusted authority.

 To gather the certificates, you should use the getcert.pl tool.